Almas00222/CMOS-Circuit-Desgin/Day2/README.md

 <img width="1297" height="658" alt="image" src="https://github.com/user-attachments/assets/c10158ab-7588-4862-96a0-19125d4a3e25" />

-In the above graph the area left of curve; Vds=Vgs-Vt is Linear region as current is increasing linearly, the area right is Saturation region with slight increase in current due to velocity saturation and below is the Cut off region.Also this case is when the channel length is large.</br>
+In the above graph the area left of curve; Vds=Vgs-Vt is Linear region as current is increasing linearly, the area right is Saturation region with slight increase in current due to velocity saturation and below is the Cut off region.
+Also this case is when the channel length is large.</br>

-Now we are taking different W and L, but the ration of W/L is same as previous, so the Id should not change.
+Now we are taking different W and L, but the ratio of W/L is same as previous, so the Id should not change.
 But this is not the case practically.</br>
-Below is the spice deck, where only the values of W and L is changed, rest everything remains same.</br>
+Below is the spice deck, where only the values of W and L are changed, rest everything remains same.</br>

 <img width="872" height="442" alt="image" src="https://github.com/user-attachments/assets/09eec98c-92a0-409e-a6c5-5b2a18e8289d" />